Friday, 31 August 2012

 Boston Tea Party

-Ok, it’s not an independent, but this small chain only exists in the South West and hasn’t reached evil corporation size quite yet, and there’s no denying that their coffee is bloody good They can always be relied upon to provide a decent flat white.
+OK, it’s not an independent, but this small chain only exists in the South West and hasn't reached evil corporation size quite yet, and there’s no denying that their coffee is decent.

 Various Bristol Locations